emertechie/docs-demo/docs/api-guide/authentication.md

 :::note

 Production and staging [environments](/docs/api-guide/reference/environments) have different account databases.
-So ensure you use production account credentials for a production environment request, and staging credentials for a staging request.
+Ensure you use production account credentials for a production environment request, and staging credentials for a staging request.

 :::